ludvigla/semla/README.md

 - [x] communicate transformations to R
 - [x] apply transformations to images in R object with `CoordAndImageTransform`
 - [x] add side bar for image selection

+### Digital unrolling

+- [x] `CutSpatialNetwork` : Open a shiny/react application that can be used for "digital unrolling"

 ### Visualization tools